To give you an impression of "Typical Norway", I want you to meet

 The local school has about 50 pupils from 1. to 7. grade.
-After that the children has to go by bus the 10 kilometers to a bigger school in Tomrefjord where they study for the next three years.
+After that the children has to go by bus the 10 kilometers to a bigger school in the neighbour village Tomrefjord, where they study for the next three years.

 The church was build in 1866, and has seats for 200 persons.

 It is all build i wood, and have had an important role in the life of generations.
 Baptism, confirmations, weddings and funerals are held here, and the church has been and still is a part of our local traditions.

 Read more about Fiksdal Church